 After a time of working in pediatric home care, I turned my attention to our growing family.
 Deciding I could provide the best education for my children, I obtained training in the Montessori method and started the long and exciting journey that still consumes much of my time: teaching my 5 children how to think, analyze, and do whatever they need to do.
 After a foundation of the Montessori method they transition to a classical approach based on The Well-Trained Mind.

 From the start of our marriage, I resolved to help by extensively volunteering at the church.
 I served in many capacities including (but not limited to) Bible Quiz coach, youth leader and teacher, Sunday School teacher, ladies’ leader, speaker, listening ear, shoulder to lean on, furniture-mover, garden-weed-puller, and toilet-paper-changer.
 Basically, if it needed done, I did it.
 As my husband became Associate Pastor and then Senior Pastor, I continued in this resolve to give much focus to the church, serving on the Pastoral Team.
 For a while that focus was concentrated on my responsibilities as Director of Children & Youth Ministries, a position I acquired in 2000, and Director of Music, which I have been since 2003.
 I have more recently handed the responsibilities of the Children/Youth department over to someone else while concentrating on growing the music department.
 I still play the Hammond organ, piano, and violin in the church orchestra, though not all at once.
 My kids and their schooling still take a lot of my time and energy, but I have 2 graduates, so we’re getting there.

 As a you can tell, I enjoy being busy.
-I describe myself as a follower of Jesus, wife, mother of 5, and musician.
+I describe myself as a follower of Jesus, wife, mother of 5, teacher, and musician.